ckdextergames/Icarus_mods/README.md

 ---

-<a name="shouts">*Huge shout-outs</a> to the rock-steady modders: JimK72, TheOrangeFloof, Critical_Fail, Waldo, Semac, R3ap3r, & venomtron -- thank you all for the tips, inspiration, and ongoing work to improve Icarus!*
+<a name="shouts">*Huge shout-outs</a> to the rock-steady modders: JimK72, TheOrangeFloof, Critical_Fail, Waldo, Semac, R3ap3r, Nic, & venomtron -- thank you all for the tips, inspiration, and ongoing work to improve Icarus!*

 These mods are free to use of course, but if you'd like to make a small donation you can do so at https://www.buymeacoffee.com/ckdexterhaven